Quick Links

 Create an executive summary for your business plan that is comprehensive while being concise.

-Start with an executive summary to give an outline of your business, like your mission statement and objective and what kinds of products you are selling.
-Include the things you’ve found through your market research, like the kinds of customers or businesses you are going to sell to and their buying behaviour.
+Start with an executive summary to outline your business, like your mission statement and objective and what kinds of products you want to sell.
+Include the things you’ve found through your market research, like the kinds of customers or businesses you will sell to and their buying behaviour.

 The next step is to define your organisational structure, this is where you describe your relationships with retail businesses and manufacturers and any others that are fundamental to your business structure.
 Outline if you plan on hiring employees, their roles and who they will report to.
 This can’t be done until you have established relationships with other businesses and hired staff.
 You’ll also want to flesh out the kind of product line you will be selling, making sure to include things like selling points and features.
 Include anything to do with your products, like what manufacturers they will be sourced from and how.

 Next, you will develop your sales and marketing strategies in your business plan, and this is where your market research will come in handy again.
 Define what marketing styles your customers will respond to best and include the projected revenue of your products so you can easily track unit sales throughout the year.
 You will want to regularly update your marketing as trends change.
-For example, email marketing is proving to be among the most popular marketing strategies as 81 per cent of B2B marketers say they invest the most in email newsletters compared to other marketing content.
-Your customer base might respond well to social content creation, and you find you have the highest return profit from this, so you might choose to implement a marketing strategy with a social media-heavy focus.
+For example, email marketing is among the most popular marketing strategies, with 77 per cent of B2B buyers saying they prefer to be contacted by email over any other channel.
+However, your customer base might respond well to social content creation, and you find you have the highest return profit from this, so you might choose to implement a marketing strategy with a social media-heavy focus.

-You should also outline the fulfilment strategies for your business, like how you will handle the order process and what kind of warehouse space you have, as well as what your supply chain will look like.
-This will help you break down the financials for your business and determine your break-even point and help you stay on top of your sales predictions; you’ll also know exactly where your money is being invested to avoid potential losses.
+You should also outline the fulfilment strategies for your business, like how you will handle the order process, what kind of warehouse space you have, and what your supply chain will look like.
+This will help you break down the financials for your business, determine your break-even point and help you stay on top of your sales predictions; you’ll also know exactly where your money is being invested to avoid potential losses.

 5. Determine your wholesale pricing strategy